Battle of Upton: Battle

 Forming up on the Upton bank, they charged on the rear of the Royalists, who were attacking the church.
 Surprised at this unexpected and sudden charge, the Royalists at first gave way, but, recovering from their surprise, rallied, and in turn charged the dragoons, driving them back, killing several men, and many horses.
 Lambert however, having found that it was possible to ford the river, did not leave his men unsupported; he sent more horse across, so the Royalists rapidly became out-numbered.
 Fighting fiercely, they were only driven away from the church by Lambert's superior numbers; but they were driven back, and what remained of the eighteen soldiers were rescued.

 Not satisfied with the rescue, Lambert resolved to complete his work.
 The Royalists retired into their entrenchments; they were to be driven out, Lambert ordered the entrenchments to be stormed.
 Again the fight was sharp.
 The Royalists, now on the defensive, fought well, and had the fight been on anything like equal terms Lambert would have failed to carry the works; but to the Royalists no reinforcements could come, while the assailants were constantly increasing in number.
 Planks had been placed over the arches, so the troops could now pass easily over the bridge into Upton.
-Massey, who already had had a horse shot under him, now fell sorely wounded.
+Massey, who already had a horse shot under him, now fell sorely wounded.

-Discouraged by the loss of their leader, the increasing number of the enemy, their continuous and sustained attacks, the 300 Roylists at last gave way.
+Discouraged by the loss of their leader, the increasing number of the enemy, their continuous and sustained attacks, the 300 Royalists at last gave way.
 Lambert's men carried the earthworks, the Royalists, abandoning camp, baggage, and wounded, made off as fast as possible along the Worcester Road.

 It has been said that the rout was so complete that each horseman took up a footman behind him so that they might make off with greater rapidity.
 However this can hardly be true.
 Not only were very few prisoners taken by Lambert's horse, but Massey got back safely to Worcester.
 He was so badly wounded in his head and thigh that he could not sit on his horse without support, and could not suffer his horse go out of a walk.